16 amazing facts about dogs (that you probably didn’t know)

 2. Do dogs use the Earth’s magnetic field?

-3. Is it common for dogs to dream?
+3. Do dogs dream?

-Yes – and researchers believe they often dream about daily experiences and their owners.
+Yes – and researchers believe they often dream about their daily experiences and owners.

 4. Can dogs get jealous?

-5. Are dogs colorblind?
+5. Are dogs color-blind?

 Share: